The Restructuring Review: Ireland

-Section 722 of the Companies Act imposes criminal and civil liability on a person who is knowingly party to the carrying on of the business of the company with intent to defraud creditors of the company.
+Section 722 of the Companies Act imposes criminal liability on a person who is knowingly party to the carrying on of the business of the company with intent to defraud creditors of the company.

 A floating charge created within 12 months (two years if a connected party is involved) before the commencement of the winding up is invalid unless it is proven that the company was solvent immediately after the creation of the charge.
 This provision in Section 577 of the Companies Act does not apply in respect of money actually advanced or paid, or the actual price or value of goods or services sold or supplied to the company at the time of, or subsequent to the creation of, the floating charge, and is consideration for the charge.

 The High Court may order a related company to contribute to the whole or part of the debts of a company being wound up if satisfied that such an order is just and equitable.13 In making such an order, the court must have regard to (1) the extent to which the related company took part in the management of the company being wound up, (2) the conduct of the related company towards the creditors of the company being wound up and (3) the effects that such an order would be likely to have on the creditors of the related company.

 Pooling assets of related companies and effective consolidation orders

 The grounds for a pooling order under Section 600 of the Companies Act are based on (1) the extent of involvement by one company in the management of the other, (2) the conduct of each company towards the creditor of the others, (3) the extent to which the circumstances giving rise to the winding up of the companies are attributable to the conduct of each other and (4) the extent to which the businesses of the companies have been intermingled.

 When a court makes a pooling order, it must respect the rights of secured creditors (both fixed and floating charge holders) in each company separately.
 Otherwise, the claims of unsecured creditors rank equally in the consolidated entity.